Andrettin/Wyrmsun/readme.txt

 - Tips now pop up when certain unit types are first clicked, to explain their function.
 - Added option to display/hide tips in the options menu.
 - A tip now popups up when the player first has a unit level up.
+- Added "Mouse Grabbing" option to the options screen (accessible from the main menu) and the in-game options menu.

 * Modding
 - Fixed bug with the mod screen which happened when no mods were present.